Kyleh2420/ESE224-MidtermProject/README.md

 # Current To Do List
- Implement the difficulty functionality
+ ~~Implement the difficulty functionality~
-   * I haven't touched anything with the difficulty yet.
-I have no idea how to implement it.
-   * One idea I had was to modify the number of steps per floor (Also modifying the probability statistics with it), but that seems like a lot of work.
+   ~~* I haven't touched anything with the difficulty yet.
+I have no idea how to implement it.~ ~~* One idea I had was to modify the number of steps per floor (Also modifying the probability statistics with it), but that seems like a lot of work.
-   * Another is modifying the enemy's attack, but that's also a lot of work.
+   ~* Another is modifying the enemy's attack, but that's also a lot of work.
 Also kind of unfair.
-   * Vincent - I was thinking we can do something where depending on the difficulty we can add a multiplier to the health and damage.
+   ~* Vincent - I was thinking we can do something where depending on the difficulty we can add a multiplier to the health and damage.
 For example on ez, it will just be 1x for everthing but for medium, we can do 80% health.
 Then for hard we can do enemy damage is 1.10 times more on top of the 80% health.
 * Finish up implementing possible random scenerios and enemies, add more weapons etc.
    * Tell the story!
 Include dev notes, char development, char senses (Visual, smell, etc).
 See the reference game below.
 * Possible memory leak when reading in empty file
-* Implement organ collection system (Defeating an enemy nets +1 on the score, must have +7 on the scoreboard to "Win" the game)
-* Vincent - do we need organ system.
-If not id say forget about it for now
-* Potions/Increase Max HP using the store to buy items
-* Reformat user interface/Comments
 * BALANCE THE FUCKING GAME YOU FUCK WHY AM I DYING BECUASE OF A BRICK TO THE FACE
 # Reference Game: https://web.simple-mmo.com/